MiCAM05-N256 is a high-speed optical mapping system that captures

 600,000 electrons

-It is now possible to easily switch the full well capacity of the camera in the acquisition
+It is now possible to easily switch the full well capacity of the camera

-software.
-Two modes are
+in the acquisition software.
+Two modes are available: wide dynamic range

-available: wide dynamic range mode (D-mode), and high sensitivity mode (S-mode).
-D-mode is used
+mode (D-mode), and high sensitivity mode (S-mode).
+D-mode is used for

-high fluorescence light intensity, and S-mode is used for cultured cell monolayers, or preps
+tissue samples with high fluorescence light intensity, and S-mode is

-with low fluorescence light
+used for cultured cell monolayers, or preps with low fluorescence light

 intensity.
-This adjustable well depth makes it possible to image a variety of biological samples
+This adjustable well depth makes it possible to image a

-using a single camera.
+variety of biological samples using a single camera.

 ROI Readout for Higher Frame Rates

-Preset partial readout setting and multiple ROI setting can be selected, and as a result it is
+Preset partial readout setting and multiple ROI setting can be selected,

-frame rates.
-For example, ultra high frame rates such 20,000 fps@32x32 pixels is possible.
+example, ultra high frame rates such 20,000 fps@32x32 pixels is

 All pixels readout (256x256 pixels)